cscan/dbx/README.md

 ```

 #### Delete Statement
-You may also use Insert and Delete statement to operate the hash
+You may also use Insert and Delete statement to operate the hash.
+If you does not provide the where clause, it will delete all the records of the specified key prefix. (i.e. phonebook)
 ```bash
 127.0.0.1:6379> dbx.delete from phonebook where gender = F
 (integer) 2